MetaMask/metamask-android-sdk/README.md

 }
 ```

 We log three SDK events: `connectionRequest`, `connected` and `disconnected`.
 Otherwise no tracking.
 This helps us to monitor any SDK connection issues.
-If you wish to disable this, you can do so by setting `ethereum.enableDebug = false`.
+If you wish to disable this, you can do so by setting `ethereumViewModel.enableDebug = false`.

 ### 4. You can now call any ethereum provider method